Cleridwen/Planetside-2-hitmarker-sounds/README.md

 One script plays audio for regular hits, the second plays audio for headshots.

+This is all currently pretty janky.
+Accidental triggers may happen, especially if you look directly at TR terminals and control points.

 # Limitations
 - Does not work if the game is not on the main monitor, or is displayed in a floating window: the game has to be in fullscreen or borderless window on the main monitor.
 - While very unlikely in practice, a hitmarker sound may play if the color happens to come on screen for another reason than the hitmarker itself.